 Currently MERIL has ~900 identified RIs, and ~600 of them have completed profile pages and are visible on the public portal.

-The MERIL-2 project is coordinated by the European Science Foundation (ESF), which is also responsible for the data collection and management.
+The MERIL-2 project is coordinated by the European Science Foundation (ESF), which is also responsible for the data collection, management and project communication.

 The National Documentation Centre in Athens (EKT) is responsible for the IT development of the MERIL web portal and database.